 Where to find Fennel

 If you have a garden, you may be fortunate enough to grow some fennel.
-Otherwise you at the mercy of your grocer and fennel may be hard to find certain times of the year.
-Fall and winter seasons are peak times for fennel because most commercial fennel comes from Arizona and California.
-In northern climates you can grow fennel starting in the spring and farmers markets should have some mid summer.
+Otherwise you at the mercy of your grocer and fennel may be hard to find at certain times of the year.
+The fall and winter seasons are peak times for fennel because most commercial fennel comes from Arizona and California.
+In northern climates, you can grow fennel starting in the spring and farmers’ markets should have some mid-summer.
 The price of fennel seems to vary from $3.00 to $4.00 per bulb.

 You are probably familiar with fennel seed and the licorice flavor it gives Italian sausage.
 I like adding fennel seed to spaghetti sauce to get that flavorful bite.

 Well, that is the seeds of the fennel plant.
 The bulb has a different taste.
 It is more like celery with anise and has a nice nutty flavor.
 It is tough, but when baked, the nutty flavors really come forward.
 The bulb slabs soften and the melted Parmesan cheese creates a nice crust.

 You will find fennel bulb used in soups and stews for it’s nice flavor.
 My recipe for Shrimp and Italian Sausage Stew uses fennel in it and the anise flavor of the fennel really comes through.

 Grab yourself a couple fennel bulbs and prep them for a great fennel appetizer.